Melvin-Shalom/Credential_Manager/README.md

 - Use the Java client to interact with the secure credential system.
 - Backend logic like encryption, password generation, and strength checks run via Flask APIs.
 - All passwords are stored encrypted and processed securely with modern cryptographic standards.

+## Future Scope

+- Implement user authentication with usernames alongside passwords for enhanced security.
+- Add a graphical user interface (GUI) for easier, more intuitive interaction.
+- Integrate multi-factor authentication (MFA) to boost account protection.
+- Enable cloud syncing and backup to access passwords across devices securely.
+- Support importing/exporting password data in encrypted formats for portability.
+- Incorporate advanced analytics to detect weak or reused passwords.
+- Expand encryption options with cutting-edge algorithms for stronger data protection.
+- Add role-based access control for multi-user environments (e.g., family, teams).

 ## Author